The Enduring Fascination of Lord Henry Wotton in Oscar Wilde's The Picture of Dorian Gray

 Beyond Hedonism: Exploring the Nuances of Lord Henry's Character

 He displays a capacity for genuine friendship, particularly with Basil Hallward.
-His concern for Basil, albeit expressed in a somewhat detached manner, shows a capacity for empathy, albeit one that is often overshadowed by his intellectual curiosity and pursuit of aesthetic experience.
+Plus, his concern for Basil, albeit expressed in a somewhat detached manner, shows a capacity for empathy, albeit one that is often overshadowed by his intellectual curiosity and pursuit of aesthetic experience.
 This nuanced portrayal of his character prevents him from being reduced to a one-dimensional villain.

 The Lasting Legacy of Lord Henry Wotton

 Lord Henry Wotton remains a captivating and controversial character.
-His enduring appeal stems from his intellectual brilliance, his witty epigrams, and the ambiguity of his moral character.
+Practically speaking, his enduring appeal stems from his intellectual brilliance, his witty epigrams, and the ambiguity of his moral character.
 He serves as a reminder of the seductive power of ideas and the potential dangers of unchecked hedonism.
 He is not simply a destroyer of Dorian's innocence but a complex character who reflects the intellectual and social climate of his time.

 Lord Henry and Dorian: A Complex Relationship